Gravitational time dilation, free fall, and matter waves: Introduction

 Before continuing, we should make this statement more precise.
 An observer far away from massive bodies assigns positions and times to all events.
 From the point of view of this observer, a clock placed near a massive body runs slow, and this effect is more pronounced for clocks in a smaller (more negative) gravitational potential.

-For example, two clocks near Earth's surface, separated by height $h$, tick at a different rate.
+For example, two clocks near Earth's surface, separated by height $h$, tick at different rates.
 If the average time measured by them is $t$, the upper clock measures more time by $\Delta t$ (see Section \ref{dilat}),

-where $g\simeq9.8\,\frac{\text{m}}{\text{s}^{2}}$ is the gravitational acceleration and $c\simeq3\cdot10^{8}\,\frac{\text{m}}{\text{s}}$ is the speed of light.
+where $g\simeq9.8\,{\text{m}}/{\text{s}^{2}}$ is the gravitational acceleration and $c\simeq3\cdot10^{8}\,{\text{m}}/{\text{s}}$ is the speed of light.

-This is such an important phenomenon that it has rightly become the subject of stories for young children.\cite{greene2008icarus} In Ref.~\onlinecite{gould:2016aa} it is qualitatively explained with the analogy to air travel along great circles, contrasted with straight lines on maps.
-For a quantitative description of the trajectory, Schwarzschild metric is applied to determine the shape of the geodesic.
+This phenomenon is so important that it has rightly become the subject of stories for young children.\cite{greene2008icarus} In Ref.~\onlinecite{gould:2016aa} it is qualitatively explained with the analogy to air travel along great circles, contrasted with straight lines on maps.
+For a quantitative description of the trajectory, the Schwarzschild metric is applied to determine the shape of the geodesic.
 This analysis is further developed in Ref.~\onlinecite{Rebilas2017}.

-We propose a simpler approach using de Broglie matter waves, see Figure \ref{deBroglie}.
-We present our argument in terms of wave packets in Section \ref{packet}.
+We propose a simpler approach using de Broglie matter waves, as illustrated in Figure \ref{deBroglie}.
+We shall present our argument in terms of wave packets in Section \ref{packet}.
 Here we explain its gist.

-Start with a particle initially at rest at a height $z=h$ above Earth's surface, with $h$ small so that the gravitational acceleration can be assumed to be constant for altitudes $z$ from 0 to $h$.
+Start with a particle initially at rest at a height $z=h$ above Earth's surface, with $h$ small so that the gravitational acceleration can be assumed to be constant in the range $0\le z \le h$.
 Throughout this paper we are interested only in the motion in the vertical $z$ direction.
-Also, we assume that the time flow rate differences are tiny and make corresponding approximations of the type $\nicefrac{1}{(1+\delta)} \simeq 1-\delta$.
+Also, we assume that the time flow rate differences are tiny and make corresponding approximations of the type $(1+\delta)^{-1} \simeq 1-\delta$.

 If there were no gravity, the particle would remain at rest at $z=h$.
 In spacetime, the particle would move only through time, with its de Broglie wave oscillating as $\exp(-i mc^2 t /\hbar)$,\cite{Dieks:1990aa} where $m$ denotes the particle's mass.